w3c/wai-intro-wcag/content/new-in-22.md

 * Removed "Visible Controls" (because we did not get agreement on what the visual indicator would need to be).
 We plan to add this to [Supplemental Guidance](https://www.w3.org/WAI/WCAG2/supplemental/).
 * Removed "Page Break Navigation" (because we did not get agreement on the level of granularity required for the page-break markers).
 We plan to add this to [Supplemental Guidance](https://www.w3.org/WAI/WCAG2/supplemental/).

-More details are in the [changelog](https://w3c.github.io/wcag/guidelines/22/#changelog).
+Previous changes are listed in the [changelog](https://www.w3.org/TR/WCAG22/#changelog).

 ## Guideline 2.4 Navigable